Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Application to metastable Markov chains

 In this section we denote by $c$ a numerical finite constant, which may change from line to line. \begin{thm} Suppose that Assumption~\ref{ass:regularity} and \ref{ass:PI+LSI:metastable:sets}~i) hold.
-Then, it holds that
+Then,

 \end{thm} \begin{rem} It is possible to formulate a result with asymptotically matching upper and lower bounds for $C_{\PI}$ under suitable non-degeneracy assumption.
-These essentially demand that one of the term in the right hand side of~\eqref{eq:thm:PI:constant:sets:ub} dominates the others. \end{rem} Let $\cG \ldef \sigma(\cS_i : i = 1, \ldots, K)$ be the $\sigma$-algebra generated by the sets of the metastable partition.
-Obviously, $\cG \subset \cF$.
+These essentially demand that one of the term in the right-hand side of~\eqref{eq:thm:PI:constant:sets:ub} dominates the others. \end{rem} Let $\cG \ldef \sigma(\cS_i : i = 1, \ldots, K)$ be the $\sigma$-algebra generated by the sets of the metastable partition.
+Since $M_i \in \cS_i$ for all $i=1,\ldots, K$, we have $\cG \subset \cF$ by construction of $\cF$, cf.~\eqref{def:F:cond:EX}.
 We denote by $\Mean_{\mu}[f \,|\, \cG]$ the conditional expectation given $\cG$.
 In order to prove Theorem~\ref{thm:PI:metastable} we use again the projection property of the conditional expectation to further split the variance $\var_{\mu}[\Mean_{\mu}[f \,|\, \cF]]$ into the local variances and the mean difference

 Therewith, the proof of Theorem~\ref{thm:PI:metastable} consists in bounding both the local variances and the mean difference in terms of the Dirichlet form.
-Bounding the local variances is established by local Poincaré inequalities, which are a consequence of Lemma~\ref{lem:est:L1-L2-h_ab}. \begin{lem}[Local Poincaré inequality] Suppose that Assumption~\ref{ass:PI+LSI:metastable:sets}~i) is satisfied.
+Bounding the local variances is established by local Poincar\'e inequalities, which are a consequence of Lemma~\ref{lem:est:L1-L2-h_ab}. \begin{lem}[Local Poincar\'e inequality] Suppose that Assumption~\ref{ass:PI+LSI:metastable:sets}~i) is satisfied.
 Then, for any $f \in \ell^2(\mu)$ and $i \in \{1, \ldots, K\}$,